Atudelaf/Adrian-Tudela-/README.md

 ---

 ## 🚀 **About Me**
 Passionate about bridging gaps between data and decision-making, I leverage **Jira**, **Trello**, **SQL**, and **PowerBI** to deliver actionable insights.
-With a knack for visualization (Figma, PowerBI) and automation (Python, JS), I turn chaos into structured workflows.
-I have a Master in Business Administration and Bachelor`s degree in industrial engineering with 3+ years of experience in product/project management, business planning, acquisitions, and logistics.
+With a knack for visualization (Figma, PowerBI) and automation (Python, JS), turning chaos into structured workflows that optimize processes drives me to keep improving.
+I have a Master's in Business Administration and Bachelor`s degree in industrial engineering with 3+ years of experience in product/project management, business planning, acquisitions, and logistics.
 I acquired knowledge in finance management, merchandising and business analytics.

 ---